Couples and Polycules

 Lately, their conversations have turned into tense debates, with Alex feeling like Jordan is shutting out an important part of her life, while Jordan struggles with guilt for needing more space.
 They both love each other deeply but worry they may be too different to make this work.

-In therapy, Jordan and Alex begin to unpack their fears, communication patterns, and the underlying emotions driving their conflict.
-With guidance, they explore compromise, boundary-setting, and ways to honor each other's needs without resentment.
-Therapy helps them move from frustration to understanding, strengthening their connection while respecting their individual polyamorous identities.
+Therapy can help unpack fears, communication patterns, and underlying emotions driving conflict.
+With guidance, you and your partner(s) can explore compromise, boundary-setting, and ways to honor each other's needs without resentment.

-Daniel feels hurt and rejected when Amir hesitates to hold his hand in public, while Amir wrestles with guilt, torn between his love for Daniel and his fear of being outed.
-Their conversations often spiral into frustration, leaving them both feeling unheard and misunderstood.
+Daniel feels hurt when Amir hesitates to hold his hand in public, interpreting it as rejection.
+Amir, on the other hand, struggles with guilt, torn between his love for Daniel and his fear of being outed.
+Their conversations often spiral into frustration, leaving both feeling unheard and misunderstood.

-Therapy provides a space where they can explore their experiences, express their needs without blame, and find compromises that honor both of their realities.
-With support, they can strengthen their relationship, improve communication, and build a future where they both feel secure and valued.
+Therapy provides a space to explore couple experiences, express your needs without blame, and find compromises that honor both of your realities.
+With support, you can strengthen their relationship, improve communication, and build a future where you both feel secure and valued.

 ** These vignettes are inspired by real experiences but are fictional composites, ensuring confidentiality while reflecting common themes faced by the LGBTQ+ community.